Preprint / Version 2

 Abstract

-This article describes the development of an educational Excel-based modelling platform for computer-aided analyses and optimisation of thermal-fluid systems and highlights its capabilities for fundamental, design-based and research-oriented analyses.
-The article initially focuses on the capabilities of the two main components of the platform, which are Excel and the Solver add-in, and gives examples of fundamental and design-oriented analyses from fluid-dynamics and heat-transfer.
-It then shows how VBA could be used to develop a general multi-fluid Excel add-in that extends the platform capabilities to cover thermodynamic analyses.
-The article also describes a technique for multi-objective optimisation (MOO) analyses of thermal-fluid systems by using the TOPSIS decision-making method and Solver.
-The technique enables the Excel-based platform to conduct MOO analyses without limiting the number of design variables.
-Finally, the article highlights the capabilities of the Excel-based platform for research applications by giving an example of a combined ORC-TFC cycle for utilising the low-temperature heat sources such as solar energy, geothermal energy, and industrial waste.
+This article describes an educational Excel-based modelling platform for computer-aided analyses and optimisation of thermal-fluid systems and highlights its capabilities for conducting fundamental, design-based and research-oriented analyses.
+The article initially focuses on the two main components of the platform, which are Excel and the Solver add-in, and gives examples of their use for fundamental and design-oriented analyses from fluid-dynamics and heat-transfer.
+It then shows how VBA could be used to develop a multi-fluid add-in for fluid properties that extends the capabilities of the Excel-based platform to cover thermodynamic analyses.
+The article also describes a technique for conducting multiobjective optimisation (MOO) analyses by using the TOPSIS decision-making method and Solver that enables the Excel-based platform to be used for MOO analyses without limiting the number of design variables.
+Finally, the article demonstrates the capabilities of the platform for research applications by giving an example of a combined ORC-TFC cycle for utilising the low-temperature heat sources such as solar energy, geothermal energy, and industrial waste.

 Downloads